The best way to experience Ireland is by car. Join us on our west coast Ireland road trip to see where we went during our magical one-week adventure.

 The city of Galway may have been the final destination during our Irish road trip, but it was certainly not last in our hearts.
 In fact, it’s Galway where we found the relaxed vibe that we had hoped to find in Dublin but didn’t quite discover.
 Galway is both ancient and modern due to the city’s three universities.
 We were happiest when the tourists left before dark and the locals came out to frequent the many restaurants and pubs.

-Two days and three nights in Galway was just enough time to whet our appetites and leave us wanting more.
-When we return for our next Ireland road trip, we will surely spend more time in Galway.
+Two days and three nights in Galway was just enough time to whet our appetites and inspire us to return to Ireland sooner than later.
+When we do our next Ireland road trip, we will surely spend more time in Galway.

 Hungry for more?
-Check out the recap of our Culinary Road Trip through Western Ireland and discover 11 not-t0-be-missed spots to eat along the Wild Atlantic Way.
+Check out the recap of our Culinary Road Trip through Western Ireland and discover 11 not-to-be-missed spots to eat along the Wild Atlantic Way.

 Book a Tour